aherdipak/Reflection/README.md

 # Reflection
-- How do I get a field using reflection?
+- How do I get a field and it's value using reflection?

 ### \TestClass.java
 ```